 1. Introduce important elements early

 Carefully introduce elements early on in the narrative that will play a critical part in later acts.
-Maybe in the first act your character enters a library to check out a book, and spots an especially old, musty tome high on a shelf.
-When a portal opens in the library and monsters invade, the author fights them until she remembers the mysterious tome–which contains the spell to close the portal.
+Maybe in the first chapter your character enters a library to check out a book, and spots an especially old, musty tome high on a shelf.
+When a portal opens in the library and monsters invade, the character fights them through the second or third chapter—until she remembers the mysterious tome, which contains the spell to close the portal.

 Don’t introduce critical elements at the last minute, because that creates a payoff without a setup.
 If your character enters the library and starts fighting monsters right away, then at the last minute spots a tome that magically closes the portal, the reader will be disappointed in the unsatisfying ending.